Canon People + agents

 Sandbox surface for the integrated runtimes

-Canon doesn't invent a sandbox.
+Canon doesn't invent an operating-system, process, or filesystem sandbox.
 It surfaces the runtime's own sandbox controls truthfully so the owner can pick one from the Canon app.

 Claude Code.
-The Canon Claude Code host (canon-claude) renders Claude Code's permission modes as the Claude runtime reports them.
-Plan mode routes through Canon as a plan approval message: the runtime sends the proposed plan to the conversation, the owner sees it in chat, and the runtime waits for an explicit reply before executing.
+The Canon Claude Code host (canon-claude) advertises the known Claude Code permission modes supported by this host.
+Claude Code applies and enforces the selected mode.
+Plan mode routes through Canon as a plan_approval_reply metadata message: the runtime sends the proposed plan to the conversation, the owner sees it in chat, and the runtime waits for an explicit reply before executing.

 OpenClaw.
 Canon is a channel into the OpenClaw gateway.
 Sandbox and approval behavior are owned by OpenClaw's own runtime — Canon delivers messages and surfaces routing/session state.
 Configure sandboxing through OpenClaw's gateway configuration.

 SDK / generic agents.
-The Canon Agent SDK does not advertise runtime controls by default.
-Hosts opt in by publishing a runtime descriptor only when the runtime can honor the advertised actions.
+The Canon Agent SDK does not advertise any runtime controls by default.
+Hosts opt in by publishing runtime descriptor state only when the runtime can honor the advertised actions.
 Canon will not render controls a runtime didn't claim it supports.

 What Canon stores and what it never sees